ocropus-archive/DUP-ocr2021/README.md

 docker run --rm --gpus all nvidia/cuda nvidia-smi
 ```

+You can install Kubernetes with `snap install microk8s`

 ## Setup on Windows

 Running the examples on Windows 10 (e.g., a Windows laptop) requires a number of installs:

 - WSL 2 (Windows Subsystem for Linux)
 - Docker for Windows
+- optionally enable Kubernetes

 Be sure to install Ubuntu (20.04) for WSL.
 Although the bulk of the
 code runs inside a Docker container, we will still be using Linux for